DrJupiter/init.lua/README.md

 ### Language Server Protocol (LSP)

 The `lsp.lua` file manages Neovim’s LSP integrations, enabling IDE-like features such as autocompletion, diagnostics, and navigation.
 Supported languages and servers can be customized within this file.

+#### Java & Android Development

+This configuration ships with first-class support for Android projects:

+- **Language Servers**: `jdtls` for Java, `kotlin_language_server` for Kotlin, and `android_language_server` for Android-specific XML and build tooling are configured through Neovim’s modern `vim.lsp` interface.
+- **Tooling via Mason**: Debug adapters (`java-debug-adapter`, `java-test`) and formatters (`google-java-format`) are automatically installed alongside the language servers.
+- **Syntax Highlighting**: Tree-sitter parsers for Java, Kotlin, and XML are ensured so Android source, Gradle build scripts, and manifests benefit from rich highlighting.
+- **Formatting & Diagnostics**: Java buffers use Google’s style guide defaults, and LSP-powered diagnostics provide linting feedback across Java, Kotlin, and Android resources.

 ### Editor Settings